EtienneLamoureux/durmand-scriptorium/README.md

 ------------
 ### Via Composer

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install Durmand Scriptorium is through [Composer](http://getcomposer.org).

 Add Durmand Scriptorium to your project's composer.json file: